aberhamm/exam-study-app/README.md

 ### Question Metrics Storage

 Every time you run a quiz, the client records per-question metrics (seen, correct, incorrect) in `localStorage` under `scxmcl-question-metrics`.
 This avoids extra database load and keeps progress tracking lightweight and local.
-Resetting the browser storage clears these counters.

-On the main configuration page you can use these metrics to spin up a “Review missed questions” session, which builds a quiz from just the questions with one or more incorrect attempts.
+- Review missed: From the home screen, start a session composed of questions with at least N incorrect attempts (configurable threshold).
+You can also reset just the "missed" counters without wiping seen/correct.
+- Retry incorrect: After finishing a quiz, use the “Retry Incorrect (N)” button on the results screen to immediately drill into the items you got wrong in that session.

 ## Project Structure